shanibider/Recipe-Book-Android-App/README.md

 [![My Skills](https://skillicons.dev/icons?i=java,androidstudio)](https://skillicons.dev)

+### Development Languages
-- Built using Java, Android Studio, Firebase Database
+- Java, Android Studio, Firebase Database.

-- [x] "My Recipe Book" is a user-friendly app that allows users to save their favorite recipes in one place.
-Users can easily add recipes and categorize them.
+## Tech Highlights

+- [x] Implemented real-time data storage and retrieval using Firebase, for efficient data storage and retrieval.
+- [x] Ensured secure Firebase authentication.
+- [x] Employed MVVM architecture in Android development.
+- [x] Utilized external API

+## Key Features:
+- [ ]  Effortless Recipe Management: Users can easily add, organize, and categorize their favorite recipes, providing a convenient way to access cooking instructions and ingredient lists.

-- [x] The app also offers a social aspect to recipe sharing.
-Each user has their own profile where they can upload and share their own recipes with the community.
-When a recipe is uploaded, it is immediately visible to other users, allowing them to try it out.
+- [ ] Social Recipe Sharing: The app introduces a social aspect to cooking by allowing users to create profiles and share their own recipes with the community.
+When a user uploads a recipe, it becomes immediately visible to others, fostering a vibrant community of recipe enthusiasts.

-- [x] Overall, the app combines organization, convenience, and social interaction to enhance the cooking experience for users of all skill levels.
+- [ ]  Community Interaction: Users can explore and try recipes shared by others, creating an interactive and engaging cooking community.
+The platform encourages users of all skill levels to participate and discover new culinary creations.

 ### 👉 Feed example: